predatorx7/launcher_helper/README.md

 [![pub package](https://img.shields.io/pub/v/launcher_helper.svg)](
 https://pub.dartlang.org/packages/launcher_helper)

-This package helps to reduce work when creating a launcher.
-In the current build, it can get list of installed applications, launching them and getting phone's wallpaper.
+This package assists when creating a launcher.
+Some of it features include: Getting list of installed applications, launching them and getting phone's wallpaper, etc.

 Only Android is supported.

 ## Usage